qiuzh20/EMoE/README.md

 In this section, we provide an overview of the three main components of the repository.

-LLMs: This section includes experiments tunning Llama on Alpaca.
+**LLMs**: This section includes experiments tunning Llama on Alpaca.
 We use [opencompass](https://github.com/open-compass/OpenCompass/) for evaluation.

-Vision: This section includes experiments involving full fine-tuning on Domainbed.
+**Vision**: This section includes experiments involving full fine-tuning on Domainbed.
 It focuses on vision-related tasks and evaluations.

-Language: This section contains experiments related to full fine-tuning and LoRA tuning on the GLUE dataset.
+**Language**: This section contains experiments related to full fine-tuning and LoRA tuning on the GLUE dataset.
 Additionally, experiments on ID GLUE and OOD GLUE-X are conducted.
 These experiments primarily pertain to language-related tasks.

 Demons: This section provides the data sources and plotting code for all the images featured in the original paper.